-I’m not entire sure how I talked myself into this activity.
-Being inside an enclosed space with thousands of bugs isn’t an idea I cherish, especially since the glowworm isn’t a particularly attractive bug, but I decided not to let that deter me, and I’m really glad, because floating through the glowworm cave was one of the coolest things I’ve done on vacation.
+Being inside an enclosed space with thousands of bugs isn’t an idea I cherish, especially since the glowworm isn’t a particularly attractive bug, but you shouldn’t let that deter you from floating through the glowworm cave at Waitomo.
+It’s one of the coolest things I’ve done on vacation.

 Visiting the Waitomo Glowworm Caves

 Visiting the caves is easy.
 Tours are given every half hour daily from 9am-5pm and take about 45 minutes.
 They’ll give you some minor instructions, then lead you down to the entrance of the cave and into an awaiting boat.

 Then you’ll spend the next 30 minutes floating quietly through the cave, admiring the handiwork of the glowworm before drifting out the other side and back onto dry land.